-Ahmad Tea ('Company') and each of our business partners, suppliers and associates (collectively, 'Partners') have a joint responsibility to uphold each of Ahmad Tea's Social Responsibility Standards ('the Standards'), which are reflected in our terms of business with 'the Company'.
+Ahmad Tea ('Company') and each of our business partners, suppliers and associates (collectively, 'Suppliers') have a joint responsibility to uphold each of Ahmad Tea's Social Responsibility Standards ('the Standards'), which are reflected in our terms of business with 'the Company'.
 As stated in the Standards, respect for human rights is one of our priority business principles.
-Meeting the responsibility to respect human rights through regular, continuing and effective human rights due diligence is key to operating as a responsible business and is accepted to be a baseline expectation for all Partners.
+Meeting the responsibility to respect human rights through regular, continuing and effective human rights due diligence is key to operating as a responsible business and is accepted to be a baseline expectation for all Suppliers.

-In the interests of realising and upholding the Standards, the Company and all Partners will establish and maintain a human rights due diligence process.
+In the interests of realising and upholding the Standards, the Company and all Suppliers will communicate a human rights due diligence process.

-Our human rights due diligence processes will support the Company and our Partners to identify, prevent, mitigate, account for, and, where appropriate, remediate any adverse human rights impacts experienced by individuals or communities in our supply chain.
-Such processes will take a risk-based approach and, at all times, involve meaningful engagement with potential affected rightsholders such as employees, temporary workers and their local communities, through participation in regular, transparent, two-way consultation and timely sharing of relevant information in a format that they can understand and access.
+Our human rights due diligence processes will support the Company and our Suppliers to identify, prevent, mitigate, account for, and, where appropriate, remediate any adverse human rights impacts experienced by individuals or communities in our supply chain.
+Our shared processes will take a risk-based approach and, at all times, involve meaningful engagement with potential affected rightsholders such as employees, temporary workers and their local communities, through participation in regular, transparent, two-way consultation and timely sharing of relevant information in a format that they can understand and access.

-All persons and entities in the supply chain are responsible for human rights due diligence and Partners agree to require that their suppliers and associates adhere to the Standards.
-Our human rights due diligence process will be documented, and information about it shall be shared.
-The Company agrees to support Partners in their efforts to comply with the Standards.
+All persons and entities in the supply chain are responsible for human rights due diligence and Suppliers agree to require that their suppliers and partners adhere to the Standards.

+The Company agrees to support Suppliers in their efforts to comply with the Standards.
 Where the Company identifies that it has caused or contributed to a negative human rights impact, the Company will provide for or cooperate in legitimate processes to provide remediation.